EutechCybernetic/lucy-pro-documentation/action.md

 {% endhint %}

-For publishing your action as an API to be consumed by an external service, see [publishapi](publishapi)
+For publishing your action as an API to be consumed by an external service, see [Publishing an API](publishingapi.rst#publishapi)

 <a name='shareactions'></a>
 ## Publishing Actions
 You can make your action public if you feel it is useful as a generic service for other models to use.
-When you click the code/Publish Action checkbox in the property panel of the [Action Start](actionstart-ref) block, the action gets marked as public.
+When you click the `Publish Action` checkbox in the property panel of the [Action Start](actionstart-ref) block, the action gets marked as public.
 Public actions are available in the [shared library](sharedlibrary) in the [Model Designer](model-designer) and can be easily re-used in other action sequences.

 ## Restricting access to Actions
 You can restrict access to actions and allow them to only be executed by authorized users.
 This can be done by assigning roles to the action.
-See [permsactions](permsactions) for more information on how to do this.
+See [Applying Roles to Actions](permissions.rst#permsactions) for more information on how to do this.